Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

 \subsection{Rank scaling and comparison to low-rank recurrent neural networks}

-A crucial modeling choice is how the number of modes, $M$, scales relative to the network size, $N$.
+A crucial modeling choice is how the number of modes $M$ scales relative to the network size $N$.
 The two main possibilities are $M = \mathcal{O}(N)$ or $M = \mathcal{O}(1)$, corresponding to extensive and intensive rank scaling, respectively.
 The random-mode model is characterized by extensive rank scaling, where both $M$ and $N$ approach infinity while maintaining a fixed ratio:

-By choosing $\alpha$ to be small, or by choosing the spectrum of ranked component strengths to decay rapidly, we can construct connectivity that is low-rank, or well-described by a small number of rank-one components, compared to the number of neurons.
+By choosing $\alpha$ to be small, or by choosing the spectrum of ranked component strengths to decay rapidly, we can construct connectivity that is low rank or well described by a small number of rank-one components, compared to the number of neurons.

 The alternative approach of intensive rank scaling, where $M$ remains finite while $N \to \infty$, leads to what has been termed ``low-rank recurrent neural networks'' in the literature \cite{mastrogiuseppe2018linking, schuessler2020dynamics, beiran2021shaping, dubreuil2022role}.
 In some instances, the intensive-rank component is added to an i.i.d.\ matrix modeling unstructured ``background'' connectivity \cite{mastrogiuseppe2018linking, schuessler2020dynamics}.
-Note that in this paper, when we use ``low-rank'' or ``low-dimensional,'' we refer to quantities that are small as a fraction of $N$, even if they are extensive; this differs from some prior works (such as those on low-rank recurrent neural networks) where these terms refer to intensive quantities.
+Note that, in this paper, when we use ``low rank'' or ``low dimensional,'' we refer to quantities that are small as a fraction of $N$, even if they are extensive; this differs from some prior works (such as those on low-rank recurrent neural networks) where these terms refer to intensive quantities.

-The distinction between extensive and intensive rank scaling has important implications for specifying the distribution over the $2M$ mode components $P(\{\ell_a, r_a\}_{a=1}^M)$.
+The distinction between extensive- and intensive-rank scaling has important implications for specifying the distribution over the $2M$ mode components $P(\{\ell_a, r_a\}_{a=1}^M)$.
 For finite $M$, one can directly specify this distribution.
 At large $N$, such a distribution encodes the relative geometry of the left and right modes, since the inner products between modes converge to ($N$ times) the second moments of $P(\{\ell_a, r_a\}_{a=1}^M)$, with negligible fluctuations.
 A common choice is a $2M$-dimensional multivariate Gaussian distribution.
 An important insight from prior work on the intensive-rank case is that these overlaps are crucial for shaping the dynamics and computations implemented by the network, as overlaps between connectivity modes dictate how activity modes interact \cite{mastrogiuseppe2018linking, schuessler2020dynamics, beiran2021shaping, dubreuil2022role}.